 Despite Shada being the only uncompleted story in Doctor Who history it`s one that you can end up being more familiar with than some of those missing Hartnell & Troughton stories.
-You can see what footage there is on the VHS – and read the accompanying book of the scripts – or view the upgraded version of the same on DVD, or you can read Gareth Roberts` novelisation or listen to the audiobook of that novelisation or watch the webcast version or, if you know someone who was involved in its production, watch [as I have] the Ian Levine animated version.
+You can see what footage there is on the upgraded DVD reissue of the original VHS release, and read the accompanying book of the scripts, or you can read Gareth Roberts` novelisation or listen to the audiobook of that novelisation or watch the webcast version or, if you know someone who was involved in its production, watch [as I have] the Ian Levine animated version.
 So why not add one more version to the list – The Fan Edit!

 That original 2011 edit ran just under 25 minutes and the answer to making sense of it all back then was very simple – when the Doctor gets chased by the sphere, he doesn`t drop the book!
 Of course, that means they never actually get to Shada, but then they don’t anyway as none of that stuff got filmed before the strike that shut everything down and left it as the only Unfinished Story in the show’s history.
 A big deal at the time, though I was blissfully unaware there was a missing story until DWW came along years later.
 Nowadays, it’s just the Tom Baker equivalent of all those partially recovered Billy & Pat stories.

 Fast forward two years from my original VHS edit and the story has come out on DVD, and it`s a very disappointing release as it’s just a reissue of the VHS original – no Levine animation, no studio footage, no updated effects, no bugger all really, so zero out of ten for that one, Dan Hall!

 And so I decided that, with this being Anniversary Year, the time was right to revisit Shada as I knew I could do a much better job than last time.